rkuma183/wilsonmar.github.io/_posts/2016-06-08-jenkins-plugins.md

    PROTIP: The time of the run is the server's time, not your local time on your laptop.

-0. Click "Console Output" for log details created that run.
+0. Click "Console Output" for log details created from that run.

-### Read about Pipeline:
+### Read about Pipeline #

 * <a target="_blank" href="https://jenkins.io/doc/pipeline/">
    https://jenkins.io/doc/pipeline = Getting Started with Pipeline</a>